 While finding a sitter may not be first on your to-do list, it is likely to come up at some point.
 One thing we wanted to be able to enjoy while living in Spain is its proximity to amazing places both in the country, and across Europe.
 We started looking right away.

 For knowledge and insight on the area, I joined some local Facebook groups.
 The first sitter we spoke to was a referral from one such group.
-It wasn't me that asked the question, but rather someone else asking for sitter recommendations and several sitters in the area were tagged by others.
-I reached out and we really liked her.
-She is British so the english-speaking factor was a huge plus for me.
+I reached out and we really liked her — she is British so the English-speaking factor was a huge plus.
 She was willing to stay full-time with the dogs for €40 a night.
-The only issue was she is so booked out, we had to let her know several months in advance when we would travel.
-This is a common scenario with english-speaking sitters, in fact.
+The only issue was she is so booked out, we had to let her know several months in advance.
+This is a common scenario with English-speaking sitters, in fact.

 Meanwhile, we had a lady coming once a week to tidy up for us.
 She very quickly built a rapport, not just with us, but with the dogs as well.
 After several weeks, we asked if she would be interested in house-and-dog sitting.
-She thought it over and we agreed on a price of €50 per night.
+We agreed on a price of €50 per night.
 She has stayed with them several times at this point and is like a part of the family.
-She doesn't speak English (which is ok because I've had Spanish classes), but the dogs are getting pretty fluent in español!
+She doesn’t speak English (which is ok because I’ve had Spanish classes), but the dogs are getting pretty fluent in español!

-For comparison, in Florida we typically paid $80 a night for three dogs, and that included walks.
-If we needed a mid-day visit, it was $105 for the day.
+For comparison, in Florida we typically paid $80 a night for three dogs, including walks.
 In Colorado we had one sitter that was $167 total per day and overnight.
-We had a 45 minute visit during the day for potty breaks, plus an afternoon walk.
 Our last sitter was $75 per day/night for all three dogs but that did not include walks.
-So while the prices are across the board in the US, a typical fee here in Spain is normally under €50 for an overnight.
-I took a look at Rover.com (it is available although we haven't used it here), and that holds true.
+A typical fee here in Spain is normally under €50 for an overnight — and a look at Rover.com (it is available here, though we haven’t used it) confirms that holds true.

 I have not kenneled any of my dogs in over 15 years.
 Lots of people do, and their dogs love it.
 My Caucasian Mountain Dog Ava, who I wrote about in Cross Country with Three Dogs, was the last dog I kenneled.
 Everyone I knew recommended the kennel, but when I picked her up, they told me she was upset the entire time, would hardly eat, and didn’t even want to go for walks.
 In the end I think I was more traumatized by the experience than she was!
 I started finding in-home sitters after that.

-Also, we considered finding a kennel a few times in various cities, but with multiple dogs, the minimal price difference between kenneling and having them at home, where they are comfortable, outweighs the cost savings.
-However, if you go that route and your dogs don't mind, the pricing I found for Residencia Canina (dog kennel) in Malaga is an average of €18 per night for one, and €30 per night for two that share a kennel.
-For a cost comparison, I checked a kennel I was familiar with in Atlanta and one in Colorado Springs, and the cost per night per dog starts at $50.
-So you can see why, even at $167 per night in Colorado ($17 more for three dogs), the comfort of the dogs was the deciding factor.
+If you go the kennel route and your dogs don’t mind, the pricing I found for Residencia Canina (dog kennel) in Malaga is an average of €18 per night for one, and €30 per night for two that share a kennel.
+A kennel I was familiar with in Atlanta and one in Colorado Springs starts at $50 per night per dog — so you can see why, even at $167 per night in Colorado, the comfort of the dogs was the deciding factor.

 Recreation

 Spain has a robust outdoor culture.
 In the South, we have beaches, skiing, mountains for hiking, camping and rock climbing.
 Most cities and even some small towns have nice wide promenades where locals like to get a run in in the morning, or take a stroll in the evenings.
-Lots of outdoor patios offer a nice place to relax and meet friends, while enjoying the nice climate here in the Costa del Sol.
-More and more people want to enjoy these activities with their dogs.
+Lots of outdoor patios offer a nice place to relax and meet friends while enjoying the nice climate here in the Costa del Sol.

 When traveling, most rail companies allow pets to accompany you for a nominal fee.
 A few airlines in Europe have approved pets in cabin if you purchase them a seat!
 With all the places you can go and ways to get there, I am sure you and your four-legged babies will enjoy your new life abroad!

 I hope this post has been informative and helped answer some questions regarding what life will be like after you land.
-If you are curious about our story, and how we got here, start at the beginning with my post, Cross Country and Beyond with Three Dogs - Colorado to Spain.
+If you are curious about our story and how we got here, start at the beginning with Cross Country and Beyond with Three Dogs — Colorado to Spain.

 Thanks for stopping by and sharing!